jpercent/catena/README.md

 component.

-The array's descriptor also maintains an update-split threshold such that updates to variable length types will never cause the array's size to become unmanageable.
+The array's descriptor also maintains an update-split threshold such that updates to variable length typ:qes will never cause the array's size to become unmanageable.

 Composite keys are hierarchically collated.
 When an update-split